GonSarrabia/Between-Artificial-and-Human-Intelligence/README.md

 ## Usage

-To run the notebooks, start JupyterLab or Jupyter Notebook in the project directory.
+To run the notebooks, launch JupyterLab or Jupyter Notebook in the project directory:

 ```bash
 jupyter lab